RusAlex/token25m/README.md

 - Burn mechanism

+Milestone 2:

+- Vesting bonus - 90 days of vesting, each day of vesting gives 0.22222222% extra tokens on purchased amount (optional)

+- Purchase bonus - if you buy our token for 10 ETH minimum (instead of 5), you get 10% extra.

+- When ICO is closed leftover tokens are transferred to owners' address.

+- Deploy script for remix.

 # How to deploy

 1. You need account infura

-2. Create file .env in root folder with infura ROPSTEN url
+2. Create file .env in root folder with infura ROPSTEN url and MNEMONIC
 example:

 ```
+MNEMONIC="word1 word2 word3 ..."
 ROPSTEN_URL=http://infura....
 ```